 Military Child Education Coalition (outside source)

-An organization establishing partnerships, support systems and solutions critical to the academic success of K-12 students in highly mobile military families.
+This coalition is an organization establishing partnerships, support systems and solutions critical to the academic success of K-12 students in highly mobile military families.
 Services include:

 - Preparing children and staying involved in their education during deployment